DonationCoderAtWork/watchwareMP3/README.md

 To install WatchWare MP3 on your Wear OS device:

 1. Download the latest APK from the [Releases](https://github.com/your-username/watchwareMP3/releases) page
+2. Enable developer mode on your watch (Settings > System > About > tap Build number 7 times)
 3. Enable ADB debugging on the watch
 4. Install using ADB: `adb install -r watchwareMP3.apk`

-## Install via ADB
-This is currently a bit tricky and still leaves room to be optimized

-1. Download the latest APK from the [Releases](https://github.com/your-username/watchwareMP3/releases) page
+Alternatively, you can build from source:

+1. Clone this repository
+2. Open the project in Android Studio
+3. Build and deploy to your connected Wear OS device

+### Transferring Music Files

+To add music to your watch:

+1. Connect your watch to your computer via USB
-2. Enable developer mode on your watch (Settings > System > About > tap Build number 7 times)
+2. Enable file transfer mode on your watch
-3. Enable Wireless Debuggin in developer options
-4. Sideload it to your watch using adb.
-For sideloading from Android, i recommend GeminiMan: https://play.google.com/store/apps/details?id=com.geminiman.wearosmanager&hl=en_US
-5. Transfer music to your phone using LocalSend - also required to be sideloaded via adb: https://f-droid.org/de/packages/org.localsend.localsend_app/
-6. Manage your music files (sideload via adb): https://f-droid.org/de/packages/com.martinmimigames.simplefileexplorer/
+3. Copy MP3 files to the `Music` folder on your watch
+4. Safely disconnect and launch the app

 ## Support and Donations

 If you find WatchWare MP3 useful, please consider supporting its development:

+1. **Spread the word** - Tell other Wear OS users about this app
+2. **Provide feedback** - Open issues on GitHub for bugs or feature requests
+3. **Contribute code** - Pull requests are welcome
-1. **Donate** - Your financial support helps cover development costs and enables new features
+4. **Donate** - Your financial support helps cover development costs and enables new features
-2. **Spread the word** - Tell other Wear OS users about this app

-Donations directly influence the development.
+Donations directly influence which features get prioritized.
+Even small contributions make a big difference!

-# About watchware by DonationCoderAtWork - Apps for your Android based Smartwatch
+## Contributing

+Contributions are welcome!
+If you'd like to help improve WatchWare MP3:

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+## Frequently Asked Questions

+**Q: Why does the app need storage permissions?**
+A: The app needs access to your device's storage to find and play audio files stored on your watch.

+**Q: Will this app drain my watch battery?**
+A: WatchWare MP3 is optimized for Wear OS devices, but playing music will use battery.
+For extended listening, consider connecting to power.

+**Q: Can I control playback from my phone?**
+A: Currently, the app is designed to work independently on your watch.
+Phone-based controls may be added in future versions.

+**Q: Does this work with all Wear OS watches?**
+A: The app should work on most Wear OS devices running version 3.0 or higher with sufficient storage space.

+## About watchware apps

-### Moving from smartphone to smartwatch
+### From SMART-PHONE to Dumb-PHONE with SMART-watch.

 **What?** - Apps for your Android based Smartwatch like Galaxy-/Pixel-/Xiaomi-Watch (Maybe Huawei).\
 **Why?** - Use your watch more for whats important and your phone less for what in the end is just stealing time.\